thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 $red:       #ff0000;
 $gray:      #a1a1a1;
 ```
-Now these colors can be used everywhere in our stylesheets without having to write the hex value every time.
+Now these colors can be used everywhere in our stylesheets without having to write the hex value each time.

 ### Nesting
-In typical CSS fashion we would write a style like this.
+In typical CSS fashion, we would write a style like this:

 ```css
 a {